 The UWYMV provides loans of material to qualified researchers who are working on scientific studies, or for use in education.
 Researchers who are interested in requesting a loan, either a returnable loan of specimens or a non-returnable destructive loan should read the following information thoroughly and carefully.
-Once the required information is assembled, it should be sent to a UWYMV curator for approval.

 General Loan Policies

 - All requests made to the staff of the UWYMV must be made at least two weeks in advance of when the information, or material is needed.
 Requests made inside the two week window are unlikely to be granted.

 - All requests from undergraduate and graduate students must be co-signed by a faculty advisor who will be responsible for the loan.
 Requests from students without a faculty co-signer will not be granted.

 - All requests should be sent to both the faculty curator: Matt Carling and the staff curator: Beth Wommack.

 - All approved loans are subject to reporting requirement detailed in the loan agreement.

 Researchers interested in requesting a loan should first search our online database of specimen holdings, which can be accessed using Arctos.
 If, after searching our online database, a researcher has questions about our specimen holdings, they may contact Matt or Beth.
 In a request to for more information, please include a sentence or two describing the project, as well as what was learned (or not) from searching our online database.
 In addition, please be as specific as possible in any request for information about our specimens when contacting us.

 Once a researcher has identified specimens they would like to include in a loan request, the type of loan dictates the next steps.

 Requests for non-destructive specimen loans must include the following: